vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_floorplan.md

 ## Applications
 If you already have a digital version of your floor plans, you can use those (initially).

-If you don't have it there are two commonly used applications to create a floor plan.
+If you don't have one, there are two commonly used applications to create a floor plan.

 ### Floorplanner.com